You're writing fiction. So why does it feel like lying?

 I tried using proven plot formats, like the 7-point format or the 3-act format.
 Regardless of how many times I tried, nothing worked.
 For ten years, I would write a new novel every year, and at the tenth chapter I would just abandon it because it was it didn't feel real.
 I always felt like something was terribly wrong with it.
 My gut wouldn’t let me proceed.
 I felt like I was lying on the page, which is strange, because I was writing fiction.

 And then a couple of years back I went to the Bangalore Writers' Workshop and there they taught me about something called subtext.
-They told me that subtext is a critical component in writing good stories.
-I didn't pay proper attention in class.
 I understood what the definition of subtext was but for years I never did anything about it.

 Have you seen the movie Chef?
-The one with Jon Favreau in it.
+The one with Jon Favreau in it that came out in 2014.
 If you go and watch that movie again you'll notice that it feels incredibly real.
 Something about a man quitting his job in a restaurant to go and make sandwiches feels authentic and honest.
-It strikes a chord; the human in you is able to connect so strongly with Jon Favreau's character as he quits his job, sets out to start a food truck and begins to make food that makes him happy again.
+It strikes a chord; the human in you is able to connect so strongly with Jon Favreau's character as he quits his job, sets out to start a food truck and starts to find joy in his work again.

 Why does that feel so real?
-Well to understand that we have to go back in time, in Jon Favreau's old life, and understand who the guy was and what this movie means.
+Well to understand that we have to go back in time, to Jon Favreau's old life, and understand who the guy was and what this movie means.

-Jon Favreau started out as an indie filmmaker, made a couple of really budget films which got a lot of attention and were really raw and real and well done.
+Jon Favreau started out as an indie filmmaker, made a dent with 'Swingers' (1996), which was raw and real.
+It got a lot of attention and thus began his career's upward trajectory.

-Fast forward to 2008 - at the time, Marvel was an independent studio, not yet an empire.
+Fast forward to 2008 - at the time, Marvel was an independent studio, and not yet an empire.
 They gave him Iron Man.
 At the time, nobody had huge expectations.
 Marvel was a relatively small operation, Iron Man wasn't their biggest character, and there was no cinematic universe yet to protect.
 So Favreau got something rare: time and freedom.
 Jon had the creative freedom to do whatever he wanted, which is why the first Iron Man movie feels so amazing, original, refreshing, and real.
-It does not feel formulaic, It does so many brilliant things and it's very imaginative.
+It does not feel formulaic, It does so many brilliant things, it's very imaginative and incredibly fun to watch.

 How do you use subtext when you write a story or a book?
 Very simple.
 There are a lot of things that are happening to you as a person on a daily basis.
-A lot of truths that you realize as you grow older and as you interface with the world and as you try to accomplish your personal goals in relationships and as you try to accomplish things in the professional world.
-You start to realize things.
-It's about taking those truths that you realize that you come across and then fitting them beautifully into a story.
+A lot of truths that you realize as you live life.
+It's about taking those truths that you come across and then fitting them beautifully into a story.

 Here are some examples of subtext from a bunch of other stories: